numba/numba/README.rst

 2. Prequisites?
 ================

+Bash                 : In the system and not as default Shell Tar                  : To extract files
+Git                  : To fetch required dependencies listed below C/C++ compiler       : To build the dependencies
+Cmake                : For managing build process of dependencies Python3              : Version 3 is required
+Conda or miniconda   : Can be found at https://docs.conda.io/en/latest/miniconda.html

+OpenCL 2.1 driver    : DPPy currently works for both Intel GPUs and CPUs is
+                       a correct OpenCL driver version is found on the system.

+                       Note.
+To use the GPU users should be added to "video" user group on Linux systems.

+The following requisites will be installed by the install script provided with this package.

 NUMBA v0.48          : The DPPy backend has only been tested for NUMBA v0.48.
                        The included install script downloads and applies the DDPy patch to the correct NUMBA version.

 LLVM-SPIRV translator: Used for SPIRV generation from LLVM IR.

 SPIRV-Tools          : Used internally for code-generation.
 The provided install
                        script would handle downloading and installing the required version.

 LLVMDEV              : To support LLVM IR generation.

-OpenCL 2.1 driver    : DPPy currently works for both Intel GPUs and CPUs is
-                       a correct OpenCL driver version is found on the system.

-                       Note.
-To use the GPU users should be added to "video" user group on Linux systems.

 Others               : All existing dependecies for NUMBA, such as llvmlite,
                        also apply to DPPy.

 ==================